Reward Collapse in Aligning Large Language Models: Discussion

 In this paper, we have introduced an empirical phenomenon known as reward collapse that arises during reward model training for aligning LLMs using human preference rankings.
 This phenomenon results in the same reward distribution regardless of the prompt type.
 The occurrence of reward collapse stems from neural network interpolation during the final training phase.
 To mitigate reward collapse, we propose utility functions that consider the nature of prompts and an analytical framework that evaluates reward distribution, yielding closed-form reward expressions.
 Synthetic experiments substantiate our findings, presenting a method superior to early stopping to tackle reward collapse.

-While our experiments provide valuable insights, it is important to acknowledge their limitations, primarily due to constrained computational resources available to us.
+While our experiments provide valuable insights, it is important to acknowledge their limitations, primarily stemming from the constrained computational resources available.
 Given abundant resources, future research can explore the use of a more diverse range of prompts, varying in terms of their open-endedness.
-Additionally, it would be interesting to investigate the extent to which the trained reward model enhances the capabilities of large language models, such as their ability to self-calibrate uncertainty~\cite{linteaching,kadavath2022language}.
+Additionally, it would be interesting to investigate the extent to which the trained reward model enhances the capabilities of large language models, such as their ability to self-calibrate uncertainty \citep{linteaching,kadavath2022language}.
 Theoretical investigations could focus on finding increasing, concave functions that precisely match a given discrete reward distribution.
-On the practical side, developing a method to choose a utility function based on prompts, perhaps using a parameter such as $\gamma$ in Section~\ref{sec:choice}, poses an intriguing avenue for further exploration.
+On the practical side, developing a method to choose a utility function based on prompts, perhaps using a parameter such as $\gamma$ in Section~\ref{sec:choice}, poses an intriguing avenue for further exploration (more discussion on choosing utility function is in Appendix \ref{app:how-to-choose}).
 Furthermore, exploring the potential benefits of truncated ranking by requiring human labelers to provide partial rankings of acceptable completions and ignore unacceptable completions could offer valuable insights into improving the training of reward models.